A Matter of Movement

 Training your body as a whole — not individual parts — means faster, more effective firming.

 New year promises are already starting to fall by the wayside.
-In true anti-resolution spirit, we asked our Q Advisory Board members to divulge the one simple health habit they swear by.
+In true anti-resolution spirit, we asked our Equinox Advisory Board members to divulge the one simple health habit they swear by.
 Next up: Michol Dalcourt, adjunct professor at the University of San Francisco and creator of the ViPR whole-body workout.
 Fittingly, here's what he had to say:

 Everyone's got a resolution to get in better shape at the beginning of the year.
 But I submit that being in "good shape" is far from simply looking the part.
 Being in great shape — ready for the demands of life and sport — means functioning effectively and efficiently as a whole.